About the Program

 The Stingray Rising Stars Award was launched in 1998 as Galaxie Rising Stars.
 This original program sets out to discover, encourage, promote, and champion new up-and-coming Canadian artists through partnerships with presenting organizations.
 In the 2018/19 season we were delighted to announce the first TSYO Stingray Rising Stars Award.
 The award, with a value of $1,000, was designed to help a TSYO member advance their career.

-The TSYO Stingray Rising Stars Award winner of 2018/2019 is Duncan McDougall.
+The TSYO Stingray Rising Stars Award winner of 2019/2020 is Eugene Zhang.

 Give to the TSO